wolfrick/Interview-Preparations/README.md

 3. Think what will happen for an empty input.
 4. Think what will happen for null input.
 5. Check for interesting inputs in mind, like out of range, too big number, negative number and so on.

+### How to behave in interview?
+1. **Talk and clarify** Always talk.
+Think out loud.
+Keep disucssing with the interviewer whatever is on your mind.
+Whatever the question is, always think and clarify some inputs, so you don't miss anything important.
+2. **Think** Always think.
+Anything you are writing/coding and answering, keep on thinking.
+There is always a chance that something important will come up if you keep thinking and you can avoid such mistakes.
+3. **Practice** Always practice.
+For any coding interview, all you need it practice.
+Revise data structures and algorithms, have their complexities in mind, so you can design a solution accordingly.

+And last, Best of Luck!